 XMi, XNi

 X positions (in metres) of the potential electrodes used to measure the datum VALi.
 When potential is measured by a dipole, XN will be taken as the position of the negative potential electrode.
 When potential is measured by a pole, XN is not used, but the input field must remain.

 ZMi, ZNi

 Z positions (optional) of the potential electrodes used to measure the datum VALi.
 Used only with borehole measurements.

 VALi

-value of observed datum.
+Value of observed datum.
 The potential measurements must be measured value in Volts for potential, or a dimensionless real number (not percentage) for apparent chargeability.
 (The potential value is always normalized to unit current amplitude.)
 There are four types of IP data generally in use; two gathered in the time domain and two gathered in the frequency domain.
 For small chargeabilities, as is nearly always the case for earth materials, all data types can be used as input for inversion, and resulting models will have chargeabilities in the same units.

 ERRi

-standard deviation of the datum VALi.
+Standard deviation of the datum VALi.
 This is an absolute value and should not be specified as a percentage.
 This value should always be positive.
 If the first datum does not have an error field (or the error field is commented out by placing a "!" before it), the default errors for the entire data set will be calculated from the data.

 If the default standard deviation is requested, it will be calculated from the data using the following rules: